isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <p>What’s more, you’ll gain access to intensive technical training sessions
 as well as enriching courses and workshops, so your skills and knowledge will always stay relevant in an ever-evolving tech landscape.</p>
-<h4>Exciting opportunities await you</h4>
-<p>Every day brings fresh challenges and thrilling opportunities, giving
-you a chance to tackle them head-on.</p>
-<p>Our agency, brimming with multidisciplinary experts from diverse fields,
-presents you with exciting projects.
-You’ll have the chance to use cutting-edge technologies to revolutionise government operations and enhance the digital services citizens rely on.</p>
 <p>Prepare to embrace these exciting opportunities and lead the digital transformation,
 helping to develop Singapore into a Smart Nation!</p>
 <h4>Work for a reputable employer</h4>